MGTheTrain/github-action-workflow-samples/README.md

 # github-action-workflow-samples

-A collection of Github Action workflow samples
+A collection of Github Action workflow samples.